NessJade96/Portfolio-Challenge-02/README.md

 Upped the first project font weight and font size to highlight this project.
 Now that I have the colours and everything for my mobile site, I am now going to optimise the CSS code and add variables on colours.
 Removed the "text-align: justify" from my About.
 Planning to make the relative viewports I am updating my sizes from % to rem as this will relate better when sizing my website larger.
 Added the text align to the contact in the footer.
 Added comments to create a CSS index for easy readibiliy - complete restructure of CSS formatting, includes adding extra ID and Class tags.

+Commit 6:
+Created media queries adjust CSS to style the table size website 768px.
+Increased font sizing and added a container around the secondary projects to include flex.
+Lastly,